Nimesulide: Children

 Less than 10 days of nimesulide does not appear to increase the risk of hypothermia, gastrointestinal bleeding, epigastric pain, vomiting, diarrhea, or transient, asymptomatic elevation of liver enzymes compared to ketoprofen, paracetamol, mefenamic acid, aspirin, or ibuprofen in children.
 However, data does not speak to populations less than 6 months old.

 Pregnancy and lactation

 Women should use the drug with caution during lactation and nimesulide is contraindicated during pregnancy, and research suggest that it is also contraindicated in lactating women.

 Available forms

 Nimesulide is available in a variety of forms: tablets, powder for dissolution in water, suppositories, mouth dissolving tablets, and topical gel.

 Contraindications

-It should be avoided by children under 12 and people with liver problems or flu-like symptoms.
+It should be avoided by children under 12 and people with liver problems.

 Side effects

-Due to concerns about the risk of liver toxicity, nimesulide has been withdrawn from market in several countries (Spain, Finland, Belgium, and Ireland).
+Due to concerns about the risk of liver toxicity, nimesulide has been withdrawn from market in several countries (Mexico, Spain, Finland, Belgium, and Ireland).
 Liver problems have resulted in both deaths and the need for transplantation.
-This may occur in as little as three days after starting the medication.
+The frequency of nimesulide-induced liver injury is estimated at around 1 in 50,000 patients, severe injury has occurred in as little as three days after starting the medication.
+Shorter (≤ 15 days) duration of therapy does not prevent serious nimesulide hepatotoxicity.

 Continuous use of nimesulide (more than 15 days) may cause the following side effects: